vjutvik/Contiki-IPsec/examples/ipsec/README.md

 ... and so on.
 This is the IKE negotiation's diagnostic output.
 At the end of it both hosts (the mote and the PC) should have two new SAs (one for each traffic direction), evidence of which is displayed in /var/log/syslog and the diagnotic output.
 Running _sudo setkey -D_ on the host will give you the details.

 If this doesn't work out for you, debugging can be tedious if you're not accustomed to Contiki and IPsec.
-I recommend your to read /var/log/syslog and make sure that charon's debug level is set sufficiently high in strongswan.conf (if you have used strongswan.conf from ipsec-example, it will be set accordingly).
+I recommend you to read /var/log/syslog and make sure that charon's debug level is set sufficiently high in strongswan.conf (if you have used strongswan.conf from ipsec-example, it will be set accordingly).
 Other common problems are mis-set IP addresses in spd_conf.c or strongswan.conf.
 It can also be a good idea to run all reset scripts in scripts/ once more, just to make sure that everything really is ready to go.

 Finally, this is what the tunnel interface looks like to me when the native mote is up and running.
 Please note the route to the tun0 interface in the second entry of the routing table.